It’s undeniable that Illinois has its own vibrant culture, ranging from unique Illinois slang words and phrases to exclusive customs!

 6. Gonna – “Going To”:

-If you’re from Illinois, then you know that some slang words and phrases spoken informally have distinct regional roots.
+If you’re from Illinois, you know some slang words and phrases spoken informally have distinct regional roots.

 The thing about Illinoisan speech is that native Illinois can usually tell where someone is from based on word choice.